 How To Prepare for a Distance Reiki session?
 Can I Maximize the Effectiveness of Distance Healing?

-There are several things you can do to prepare for a Distance Reiki session and maximize the effectiveness of distance healing as both the client (or recipient) and as the distance healing practitioner.
+There are several things you can do to prepare for a remote Reiki session and maximize the effectiveness of distance healing as both the client (or recipient) and as the distance healing practitioner.

 Create Sacred Space: